nabeel-oz/qlik-sas-reader/README.md

 ];
 ```

 In the example above the SAS7BDAT file has been placed in a subfolder called 'data' in the root directory of this SSE.
-Absolute paths can also be used.
+You can also use absolute paths.

 The data can then be loaded using the `LOAD...EXTENSION` syntax using the Read_SAS function provided by this SSE: